MrJuliuss/syntara/README.md

         $view->with('siteName', 'My Site');
     });

-This passes in 2 views, 'lef-nav' and 'right-nav' these add links to the left or right of the navigation bar.
+This passes in 2 views, 'left-nav' and 'right-nav' these add links to the left or right of the navigation bar.

 'lef-nav.blade.php' example :